Taritsyn/BundleTransformer/NuGet/BundleTransformer.UglifyJs/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support of UglifyJS version 2.4.12;
+   1. UglifyJS was updated to commit ef2ef07cbd;
-   2. In code generation settings added one new property - `UnescapeRegexps`.
+   2. In compression settings added new property - `KeepFunctionArgs`.

    ====================
    POST-INSTALL ACTIONS